Ammo Reloaders - It's Now Going To Cost You According To The ATF!

 Frequently Asked Questions

-No, the Firearms Excise Tax (FAET) only applies if you sell the reloaded ammunition.
-If you are reloading for personal use, you are exempt from this tax as there is no profit involved.
+No, the ATF's Firearms Excise Tax (FAET) only applies if you are selling the reloaded ammunition and making a profit.
+Reloading for personal use is exempt from this tax.

 Related News